Samuel P. Martin, III, MD Memorial Lecture with Alicia Fernández, MD

 - In-person attendees are required to wear a mask at all times while inside the Colonial Penn Center.

 - No food or drink is allowed in the Colonial Penn Center Auditorium.
-Grab and go lunches will be provided to in-person attendees at the conclusion of the event.
+Grab and go lunches will be provided.

 - Social distancing should be observed while in the Colonial Penn Center Auditorium and lobby whenever possible.